I’m not much of a talker, but let me rant about myself for a bit. You can skip ahead to:

 Being a self-claimed autodidact, I consider myself a proud drop out.
 Instead of going the standard university route (BSc, MSc, internships, etc.), I pivoted and spent my time tinkering on small private projects, reading books & articles and listening to podcasts.

-My biggest educational growth though were the first few months at my first job and I believe my hunger for knowledge has sky-rocketed ever since.
-I also love meetups and conferences (...it's the free stickers).
+My biggest educational growth though came from the first few months at my first job and I believe my hunger for knowledge has sky-rocketed ever since.
+I also love meetups and conferences (…it’s the free stickers) and have talked at a few.

 If you care about the more official part of this, here’s a rundown: